James Cropper (politician)

-James Cropper (22 February 1823 – 16 October 1900) was an English Liberal politician who sat in the House of Commons from 1880 to 1885.
+James Cropper (22 February 1823 – 16 October 1900) was an English Liberal politician who sat in the House of Commons from 1880 to 1885, and the founder of James Cropper plc.

 Cropper was the son of James Cropper of Dingle Bank Liverpool.
 His father was the philanthropist and slavery abolitionist John Cropper, and his grandfather was James Cropper.
 He was educated at the Liverpool Royal Institution and the University of Edinburgh.
 He married Ann Wakefield, the daughter of James Wakefield of Kendal.
 He founded the paper mill company which eventually became James Cropper plc in 1845.
 He was a J.P. and Deputy Lieutenant for Westmorland and was High Sheriff of Westmorland in 1875.

 Cropper was elected Member of Parliament for Kendal at a by-election in December 1880.